If you've blocked our ad, please consider unblocking it.

-- Animalese sounds deeper in Animal Crossing compared to its Japanese counterparts.
+- Animalese in all of its variants sounds deeper in Animal Crossing compared to its Japanese counterparts.

 - The Japanese versions use a dial-based typing system.
 The Control Stick selects a letter, A types the letter, and pressing Down on the Control Stick switches the dial to a different set of characters (ABCDE to FGHIJ, etc.).